-- (a) Students wishing to enroll in electives as auditors may do so during the add/drop period at the end of each quarter.
-Audit enrollment is on a first-come, first-served space-available basis only and must be approved by the Department hosting the elective and the Associate Deans for Students and Academics. - (b) No credit is awarded for an audit; the annotation "AU" will appear on the student's transcript noting the audit.
-To secure such a notation, students must attend all scheduled class sessions. - (c) Students who audit classes will have access to all course materials and attend all class sessions.
+(a) Students wishing to enroll in electives as auditors may do so during the add/drop period at the end of each quarter.
+Audit enrollment is on a first-come, first-served space-available basis only and must be approved by the Department hosting the elective and the Associate Deans for Students and Academics.

+(b) No credit is awarded for an audit; the annotation "AU" will appear on the student's transcript noting the audit.
+To secure such a notation, students must attend all scheduled class sessions.

+(c) Students who audit classes will have access to all course materials and attend all class sessions.
 However, they are not required to complete any graded assignments or homework.
-Faculty may ask auditors to limit class participation if class participation is a graded element of the class in order to provide students officially enrolled in the elective to have maximum opportunity to achieve a satisfactory grade in that element. - (d) Once the first class session of the elective meets, an audit enrollment may NOT be changed to a graded enrollment; similarly, a graded enrollment may not be changed to an audit enrollment after that point.
+Faculty may ask auditors to limit class participation if class participation is a graded element of the class in order to provide students officially enrolled in the elective to have maximum opportunity to achieve a satisfactory grade in that element.

+(d) Once the first class session of the elective meets, an audit enrollment may NOT be changed to a graded enrollment; similarly, a graded enrollment may not be changed to an audit enrollment after that point.

+5) Academic Plans.
+Students will submit PCP plans for their writing requirement IAW with the procedures for topic approval and writing program option approval in the Writing Program Manual.
+Elective plans will be submitted through the elective plan document specified by the Registrar.
+Once the student's academic plan is approved, any change must be made on the TJAGLCS Academic Program Change Form.
+Changes include, but are not limited to, adding / dropping an elective, changing paper topics, changing paper options (ie, going from a thesis to a 6-credit research paper).
+Use of this form will ensure that all necessary personnel can review and comment on the change.
+Changes are not approved or official until the Dean signs the form and it is filed with the Registrar.
+The student will be notified when that process is complete.
+Specific processes for filling out and routing the form are on the form which is available on JAGU.

-5) Transfer Credit (ABA Standard 508)
+6) Transfer Credit (ABA Standard 508)

-- (a) Transfer credit is normally only accepted from the University of Virginia School of Law based on the articulation agreement between our institutions. - (b) Students are generally NOT allowed to pursue outside studies during the Graduate Course.
+(a) Transfer credit is normally only accepted from the University of Virginia School of Law based on the articulation agreement between our institutions.

+(b) Students are generally NOT allowed to pursue outside studies during the Graduate Course.
 Exceptions to allow outside study must be approved by the Dean before the course of study begins.
 Students who want to pursue transfer of outside study credit into the Graduate Course must expressly request that transfer of credit when they seek approval to attend the course.
-It will be the students' responsibility to ensure that the Dean has all the information required to evaluate the course of study under paragraph iii. below. - (c) It is in the Dean's sole and absolute discretion to approve outside courses of study for transfer credit using the following criteria:
+It will be the students' responsibility to ensure that the Dean has all the information required to evaluate the course of study under paragraph iii. below.

+(c) It is in the Dean's sole and absolute discretion to approve outside courses of study for transfer credit using the following criteria: